-Your guide to USDA eligibility, loan terms and application process
+Your guide to USDA loan rates and eligibility requirements

-Verify your USDA loan eligibility.
+Verify your USDA loan eligibility with Neighbors Bank.
 Start hereIn this article (Skip to…)

 - Overview